top of page

 • AI design tools

-And increasingly, people are not just “using software.”
+Increasingly, people are not just “using software.”
 They’re effectively hiring capability.
+Think of it as having

-• and the ability to build systems that actually hold together over time.
+• The ability to build systems that actually hold together over time

 Faster Prototypes Don’t Automatically Create Better Businesses